pupil-labs/pupil-docs/src/developer/core/plugin-api.md

     def __init__(self, g_pool):
         super().__init__(g_pool)
-        # In most cases, it is desirable to disable other pupil detectors running in the eye process
+        # In some cases, it might be desirable to disable other pupil detectors running in the eye process
         # e.g. to increase performance on systems with limited computing resources.
         # In such cases, these pupil detection plugins can be disabled with the helper method:
         self._stop_other_pupil_detectors()